dysemjay/dys-server-guide/guide.md

   General source of documentation regarding the Linux operating system, and common programs for it.

 * Tom Sawyer - http://steamcommunity.com/profiles/76561197983306799/
   Wrote an initial guide for installing Dystopia 1.4, back when it was first released, and documented the fix for Dystopia 1.4.1 being broken by an SDK update.
 Confirmed that maplist.txt has no effect.
 Explained behavior of mp_autoteambalance, and mp_scalespawntime ConVars.
 Described algorithm used by callvote balanceteams, and the serverside balanceteams command.
-Directed my attention to Source SDK2013 code associated with team balance.
+Directed my attention to Source SDK 2013 code associated with team balance.

 * Salty Peasant - http://steamcommunity.com/profiles/76561198041115308/
   Corrected my basic description of the sv_pure ConVar.
 Also brought it to my attention that sv_pure seemed to have no effect on the ability of a client to load custom content.